En / Ru

 Life in the village:

-The "Four Seasons of Russia" project is supported by the Russian geographical society www.rgo.ru
+The “Four Seasons of Russia” project is supported by the Russian Geographical Society www.rgo.ru

 The route to Solovki is recommended by the Russian Geographical Society.

-Another read about Solovki:
+More about Solovki:

 Beluga Whale watching